-When Approval is renewed, the candidacy committee notifies the Christian Community and Leadership home area.
+When Approval is renewed, the candidacy committee notifies the Christian Community and Leadership home area via the note section in the candidacy portal.

 7.3.2 Re-approval

 When an approved candidate has not received and accepted a letter of call within three years after Approval, the candidate requests the candidacy committee consider the candidate for Re-approval.
 The Re-approval process includes: